Nepiten (Nebivolol Hydrochloride)

 Dosage Instructions

 For high blood pressure: Usually start with one 5mg tablet once daily.
-Your doctor may start you on a lower dose.
+Your doctor may start with a lower dose.
 For chronic heart failure: Start with one 1.25mg tablet once daily.
-Your doctor will gradually increase your dose over several weeks until you reach the best dose for you.
-The highest dose is 10mg once daily.
-When starting or increasing doses, you should be observed by a doctor for at least 2 hours.
-Take at the same time each day, with or without food.
-If taking antacids, take them at least 2 hours before or after Nepiten.
+Your doctor will gradually increase your dose over several weeks until reaching the best dose for you.
+Maximum dose is 10mg once daily.
+Take at the same time each day.
+Swallow tablets whole with a full glass of water – do not crush or chew.
+Can be taken with or without food.
+When starting or increasing doses, you’ll be observed by a doctor for at least 2 hours.

 What If You Miss a Dose?